jorgenbjerkesjo/Omnia-Foundation-Docs/fundamentals/omnia-extension-package.rst

 .. image:: /images/omnia-admin-new-extension-upload.png

 New extensions can be uploaded directly from this UI by drag and drop or from Visual Studio using Omnia Tooling.
-An extension need to be registered before it can be uploaded, see the `Getting Started </getting-started.html>`_ guide for more details.
+An extension need to be registered before it can be uploaded, see the :doc:`Getting Started </getting-started>`_ guide for more details.

 In this UI you can also manage configurations for each extension by clicking on the extension name